Lancaster, Ohio: Robert K Fox Family YMCA Swim Team

 The Robert K Fox Family YMCA Swim Team (LYST, or Lancaster YMCA Swim Team), is a competitive, year-round swim team coached by Axel Birnbrich and a team of experienced assistant coaches.
 Birnbirch is in his 39th year of coaching and his second year at LYST.
 The team has swimmers from ages 5–18 and around 130 members per year.
 They regularly attend the YMCA Short Course and Long Course national meets.
 They are also a USA Swimming team, attending many USA meets per season.

 Shopping

 The city's main shopping district is centered around River Valley Mall, or downtown Lancaster.

 Education

 Lancaster City School District operates Lancaster High School.
 Lancaster has a public library, a branch of the Fairfield County District Library.
 Additionally, Ohio University-Lancaster is a branch campus of Ohio University that operates in the area.

 Media

 Lancaster has a daily newspaper, the Lancaster Eagle-Gazette.

 Lancaster has a monthly magazine, the Lancaster Living Magazine, published by Cher Jaurigue.

+Infrastructure

+Transportation

+The Fairfield County Airport is located 3 nmi northwest of Lancaster's central business district.